isaac-6/biodiscvr/paper/paper.md

 # Statement of need

 A **composite value ratio (CVR)** is defined as the ratio between two composite aggregation of features.
-This can not be explored with brute-force, as the number of combinations is intractable.
-Encoding the space of combinations and using an exploratory algorithm allows us to discover well-performing biomarkers, optimised for out goals.

-The core of the framework is the CVR concept, as factors that affect multiple features can cancel out, and this is particulary useful for neuroimaging.
-Beyond this, all the presented framework is modular: the discovery algorithm could be changed; the metrics and fitness function can be adapted.

-Nevertheless, here's the specific packages we used in the current version:
+This concept is particularly powerful in neuroimaging, where shared confounding factors across features can cancel out, revealing more robust biomarkers.
+However, brute-force exploration of CVRs is computationally infeasible due to the combinatorial explosion of possible feature groupings.
+Encoding this search space and applying an exploratory algorithm enables the discovery of high-performing biomarkers tailored to specific clinical or research goals.

+While the core methodology has been previously described, there is currently no openly available framework that implements it in a modular and extensible way.
+This package fills that gap by providing a flexible implementation that allows users to swap out discovery algorithms, redefine fitness metrics, and adapt the pipeline to different domains.

+A key innovation in this framework is the integration of multicohort regularisation, which enhances generalisability by allowing the algorithm to be informed by multiple independent datasets without requiring data merging.
+This approach preserves cohort-specific structure while leveraging shared signal, making it especially valuable in heterogeneous biomedical contexts.

+The current implementation relies on the following R packages:
 (GA, lme4, lmmpower, parallel).

 # Mathematics

 The search algorithm is guided by the sample size estimate of a hypothetical clinical trial, and by a truncated measure of group separation, so as to avoid a Pareto frontier when trying to optimise multiple metrics.

 When using multiple cohorts for biomarker discovery, the Pareto front is dealt with using a reference direction, and multiplying the fitness function by the square of the similarity cosine with respect to the direction defined by the fitness of multiple cohorts, thus modifying the search space for convergence towards the desired equilibrium.
 This reference direction can be (ideally) the single best performance per cohort (which the framework can evaluate), or when none is provided, it defaults to a vector of ones (equal cohort weight).

-The metrics are described in `@llorente:2024`.
+The metrics are described in @llorente2024.
 A linear mixed-effects model is fit to the log-transformed biomarker, and then the following metrics are assessed:
   - Sample size estimate for a hypothetical clinical trial, with their parameters stated in the config.yaml file